 Simanim themed menus for Rosh Hashanah never get old.
 In fact they seem to get more popular each year.
-So, since this is the 7 year anniversary of my first simanim menu I'm celebrating by sharing 7 NEW super simanim recipes with you!
+So, I am sharing 7 super simanim recipes with you that each only require 7-minutes to prep!
+So if the holiday sneaks up on you like it does me, you can still do this menu!

 But first a bit on how to plan a simanim menu.